Skip to main content

 Geology

-The park's geological formation is characterized by a diverse landscape featuring both crystalline basement rocks and sedimentary deposits.
-The terrain varies significantly in elevation, ranging from around 450 to 1,111 meters above sea level.
-The area contains notable geological features including granite outcrops, quartzite formations, and distinctive soil types that support the park's varied ecosystems.
-The topography creates numerous microhabitats, with steep hillsides, valleys, and plateaus contributing to the park's biodiversity.
-Ancient geological processes have shaped the current landscape, resulting in unique formations that influence local water distribution and vegetation patterns.
+The park's geological formation is characterized by a diverse landscape featuring crystalline basement rocks and sedimentary deposits typical of the southern Bahia highlands.
+The terrain varies significantly in elevation, ranging from 440 to 1,111 meters above sea level, creating numerous microhabitats.
+[1] The area contains notable geological features including granite outcrops, quartzite formations, and distinctive soil types that support the park's varied ecosystems.
+The topography creates steep hillsides, valleys, and plateaus contributing to the park's biodiversity.
+Ancient geological processes have shaped the current landscape, resulting in formations that influence local water distribution and vegetation patterns.

 Climate And Weather

 Boa Nova National Park experiences a tropical climate with distinct wet and dry seasons.
-The region sees average temperatures between 20-30°C (68-86°F) throughout the year.
+The region has high average annual rainfall of approximately 1,300 millimeters, reflecting its Atlantic Forest biome character.
+[1] Average temperatures range between 14-26°C throughout the year, with the park's unique location at the transition between Atlantic Forest and Caatinga biomes creating interesting microclimates.
 The wettest period occurs from November to January, while the driest months are August to October.
-The park's unique location at the transition between the Atlantic Forest and Caatinga biomes creates interesting microclimates, with higher humidity in forested areas and drier conditions in the Caatinga sections.
 Visitors are recommended to plan their trips during the dry season for better trail conditions and wildlife viewing opportunities.

 Human History